Domus Academy

-Domus Academy is a private school of design in Milan, Italy.
-It offers undergraduate and postgraduate degree courses in fashion, industrial design, design management, business and user experience design, product and interior design, design innovation, fashion and luxury brand management.
+Domus Academy is a private school of design in Milan, in Lombardy in northern Italy.
+It offers undergraduate, post-graduate and professional courses in fashion, industrial design, and design management.
+It is not listed by the Ministero dell'Istruzione, dell'Università e della Ricerca, the Italian ministry of education, among the institutions authorised to award degrees in music, dance and the arts.

 History

 Domus Academy was founded in 1982 by the Mazzocchi family, owners of Editoriale Domus, which publishes Domus and Quattroruote magazines.
 Maria Grazia Mazzocchi was president of the school.
 Gianfranco Ferré was on the staff from 1983 to 1989, and Andrea Branzi was cultural director for the first ten years.
-In 2009 the school was bought by Laureate Education of Baltimore, Maryland for an estimated ten million euros.
-In 2018 Laureate sold it to the French group Galileo Global Education.
+In 2009 the school was bought by Laureate Education of Baltimore, Maryland, for an estimated ten million euros.
+In 2018 Laureate sold it to the British group Galileo Global Education.